hosuzuki/log/daily/2_feb.md

 Acutual

-- work on the printf project for 3 hours
+- worked on the printf project for 3 hours

 ---